rushisurya2705/Mini_Gaming_Platform/README.md

-# Hostinger Hunt
+# Mini Gaming Platform

-Hostinger Hunt is a mystery revealing scavenger hunt website that contains five minigames for developers to have a little fun.
+Mini Gaming Platform is a captivating mystery-themed scavenger hunt website designed specifically for developers seeking a delightful diversion.
+It features five engaging minigames, each crafted to provide an entertaining and challenging experience.
+This platform offers a unique opportunity for developers to engage in a bit of leisure while exploring intriguing puzzles and tasks.